 -This may be the best thing Will Smith has ever and will ever do.
 I love this song.
 It’s sleek, funny, cool and even suspenseful at times.
 When he’s singing “When a couple of guys, who were up to no good,” there’s almost this chilling beat to it.
 Now there’s both a long and short version.
 I think the shorter is superior.
 This one is enhanced a lot by watching the credit sequence, especially when he does that crazy head spin.

 -I’m convinced this show was popular solely because of the theme.
 Look, Judge Wapner was awesome, but the theme…holy crap.
 This defines the word ‘intensity.’
 I can’t put into words how awesome this song is.
 It’s called ‘the big one’ which you can download on iTunes.
 It’s over four minutes long, but honestly, it’s not long enough.
 The thing turns into a horror song at one point.
 But really, I consider this song all genres of music rolled into one super song.
 I can dance to it, run to it, listen to it while I work, and just get generally inspired by it.
 In fact, this theme inspired me to do the list.
 So if this isn’t number one, what on earth could be…

 1) The Seinfeld Theme

 -I think it’s the only choice.
-More than any other theme, you can instantly recall episodes, dialogue, character moments, just anything having to do with the show within the first two seconds of the song.
+More than any other theme, you can instantly recall episodes, dialogue, character moments and just about anything having to do with the show within the first two seconds of the song.
 Seinfeld just floods your brain when you hear that bass kick in.
 And let’s just think about the music in general.
-Would Seinfeld have been the phenomenon that it is if this iconic music didn’t exist?
+Would Seinfeld have been the phenomenon that it was if this iconic music didn’t exist?
 Probably…but it’s a legit question.
 I think it’s only fitting that we end on the best theme that represents the best TV show ever.